cshung/blog/content/posts/poh-guidance.md

 [MaoniS - insert code examples with perf analysis here - basically what you did with GCPerfSim.
 You can show how to use perfview to look at the perf since you are saying to monitor perf below]

+[The idea of this is that we wanted our reader to reach conclusion on their own] [To make pinned object heap behaves worst then normal pinning, we can pin it from only short period of time]

 # Guidelines

 **Consider** understanding how the Pinned Object Heap solves the pinning problem.